iamfydel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Being unique is better than being perfect > Create a script that takes a list of words as input and prints only words that appear exactly once.

+14. It must be in that file > Display lines containing the pattern “root” from the file /etc/passwd